Will Cureton: College career

-Sophomore season

 Heading into his second year on the team, Cureton earned the starting job for the 1971 season, but only played 7 games due to injury.
 Despite this, the Lions returning to a winning season with a 6–5 record his Sophomore campaign.
 Cureton completed 75 passes out of 139 attempts for 997 yards, averaging 142 passing yards per game and also threw for 5 touchdown passes.

-Junior season

 During the 1972 season, Cureton led the 1972 Lions to a historic season in which he threw for 1,529 yards and 8 touchdowns, completing 112 pass attempts in the process.
 The Lions went 8-2 during the regular season, losing only one NAIA game and defeating 3 ranked opponents and winning the 1972 LSC title with a 7-1 league record.
 The Lions were selected as the 4th team in the NAIA Division I playoffs.
-In the first round against # 1 ranked Central Oklahoma, Cureton threw a 7 yard touchdown pass and the Lions tallied 519 yards of total offense as they defeated the top ranked Bronchos, 54-0.
-In the NAIA National Title game that was played in Commerce, Cureton scored a 1 yard touchdown in the 3rd quarter to give the Lions the lead.
-They defeated Carson-Newman 21-18 for their first National Championship, finishing the season 10-2.
+In the first round against # 1 ranked Central Oklahoma, Cureton threw a 7-yard touchdown pass and the Lions tallied 519 yards of total offense as they defeated the top ranked Bronchos, 54–0.
+In the NAIA National Title game that was played in Commerce, Cureton scored a 1-yard touchdown in the 3rd quarter to give the Lions the lead.
+They defeated Carson-Newman 21-18 for their first national championship, finishing the season 10–2.
 Cureton was named First Team All Conference, Honorable Mention All-Texas by the UPI, and an academic All-American by CoSIDA and Academic All-Conference.

-Senior year

-Cureton's final year, he guided the Lions to a 7-4 record, finishing 3rd in the Lone Star Conference.
+Cureton's final year, he guided the Lions to a 7–4 record, finishing 3rd in the Lone Star Conference.
 He had another stellar individual season, throwing for 905 yards and 3 touchdown passes despite missing a game due to injury.
 His final career numbers were 253 completions out of 547 attempts, 3,494 passing yards and 16 passing touchdowns.
 He also scored 4 rushing touchdowns.
-As a student at ETSU, he was President of the Gamma Upsilon chapter of the Kappa Alpha Order, and majored in Accounting, graduating in 1973 with a Bachelor's Degree in Accounting from the ETSU Business School.
+As a student at ETSU, he was President of the Gamma Upsilon chapter of the Kappa Alpha Order, and majored in Accounting, graduating in 1973 with a bachelor's degree in accounting from the ETSU Business School.